Symptom development in children by age and frequency

 In adolescence, ADHD can be associated with increased risk-taking behavior and addiction.

 In adulthood, earlier hyperactivity decreases and inner restlessness becomes more visible.
 Affective comorbidities such as depression or anxiety disorders can also occur.
-ADHD can also first manifest itself in adulthood, particularly in women from their late 30s onwards.
+ADHD can also first manifest itself in adulthood, especially in women from their late 30s onwards.

 Non-affected people also have individual ADHD symptoms.
 However, people with ADHD have significantly more ADHD symptoms than people without ADHD.
 However, the diagnosis is not only based on the presence of certain symptoms, but also on their intensity and long-term presence in various areas of life.
 It is important to distinguish ADHD from temporary stress or strain.